 1. Lawyers Work In Toxic Environments

-Lawyers are also more likely to experience insomnia, eating problems, weight loss or gain, migraines, chronic pain, and a variety of other symptoms.
-Toxic work settings may trigger panic attacks, feelings of shame and remorse, and post-traumatic stress disorder (PTSD) in them.
+Lawyers are also more likely to experience insomnia, eating problems, weight loss or gain, migraines, chronic pain, and various other symptoms.
+Their work settings may trigger panic attacks, feelings of shame and remorse, and post-traumatic stress disorder (PTSD) in some of them.

-The negative effects on mental health can last years after one has left the firm and the courthouse.
+The worst part is that negative effects on mental health can last years after a lawyer leaves the firm and the courthouse.

 2. Lawyers Don’t Have A Work-Life Balance

-Work-life balance is the idea of achieving a healthy balance between your work priorities and personal life demands.
-It starts with you spending a healthy amount of time in both worlds.
+Work-life balance means achieving a healthy balance between work-related priorities and personal life demands.
+It requires spending quality time with oneself and one’s close people, outside work.

-And this balance starts to break when you spend more time at work or take work back home.
+But this balance breaks down when one spends more time at work, doesn’t take leaves or holidays, or takes work back home.

-Lawyers today spend more time than they would like, neck-deep in their work.
+Lawyers today, especially private practice attorneys and attorneys in legal firms, spend more time than they would like, neck-deep in work.

-Some other factors that might contribute to their work-life imbalance are lack of sleep, issues of stress in the family, and lack of exercise.
+Other factors that might be causing their work-life imbalance are stress in the family and lack of exercise.

 3. Most Clients Do Not Value Their Lawyers